Whiteknight/whiteknight.github.com/drafts/rosella_sorting.md

         12.764498s - %94.296823 (-%5.703177 compared to base)
         Number of items out of order: 0

+The `SORT_TRANSITION` parameter above is the size of the array below which the hybrid sort switches from quicksort to insertion sort.
+6 is an arbitrary value, but seems to have reasonably good results.
+I could spend some time to tune this value, but I haven't.

 These benchmarks show some things we already knew: the built-in Quicksort implementation from Parrot is poor across the board.
 The Quicksort variant that's in Rosella is better, and my hybrid quicksort+insertion sort variant is